harlanhong/FVHuman/assets/README.md

 - Both JPG and PNG/GIF versions are provided for compatibility
 - The comparison video (5.2MB) shows method comparisons
-- Some placeholder result images were removed to avoid misrepresentation
+- All placeholder images have been removed to avoid misrepresentation
-- For detailed experimental results, users are directed to the project page
+- For detailed experimental results and comparisons, users are directed to the project page